 If there is no certified organic seal on the label of a product this should be a warning to look very closely at the ingredients before buying it.

-The organization that assures organic integrity world wide is the International Federation of Organic Agriculture Movements (IFOAM).
+One of the main organizations that assures organic integrity world wide is the International Federation of Organic Agriculture Movements.
+You can follow this link to learn more about IFOAM

-An organization of small US organic farmers is the Certified Naturally Grown association.
+An organization of small US organic farmers who cannot afford the high price of getting certified is the Certified Naturally Grown association.

-The primary Australian organization is the Australian Certified Organic group.
+The primary certifying organization in Australia is the Australian Certified Organic (ACO) group.

 Return from Certified Organic Seals to the Organic Living Home Page